abhinavgudipati/abhinavgudipati.github.io-old/README.md

 ### About me

 Hi there!
 Welcome to my personal website, where I host all my projects and my achievements!
 I am a Sophomore in IIIT Delhi, pursuing Computer Science and Applied Math.
 I am presently targetting reasearch projects in the field of Medicine and Healthcare.
-I am also an occasional writer.
-I usually pen my thoughts on my blog.
-Check it out if that interests you!

 ### Resume